AT4NI/Mini-Sumo/README.md

 ## Code
 - I7ach1: main code used for minisumo robot I7ach1 which uses a ESP32-C3 as the main board
 - *K3TSINI: main code used for microsumo robot K3TSINI which uses a ESP32-C3 as the main controller*
+- ALO: main code used for microsumo robot ALO which uses a ESP32-C3 as the main controller
 - ATANI: main code used for minisumo robot ATANI which uses a ARDUINO NANO as the main controller
 ## 3D Data
 - Robots
 	- I7ach1: main code used for minisumo robot I7ach1 which uses a ESP32-C3 as the main board
 	- *K3TSINI: main code used for microsumo robot K3TSINI which uses a ESP32-C3 as the main controller*
+	- *ALO: main code used for microsumo robot K3TSINI which uses a ESP32-C3 as the main controller*
   	- ATANI: Amateur RC minisumo.

 # Software that I use
 The software I use, most of them are free license and easy to use.